Our guide to the best cameras for photojournalism and documentary lists options for beginners and professionals alike.

 At a glance:

 The Nikon D810 replaced the D800 and D800E, which at the time they were released were two of the highest-resolution DSLRs ever made.
 Its relatively slow autofocus might make it impractical for sports photography or other high-paced situations.
-On the upside, however, anyone who buys the Nikon D810 will have a very wide range of lenses to choose from, and this alone is a big reason why it’s one of the best cameras for photojournalism and documentary.
+On the upside, however, anyone who buys the Nikon D810 will have a wide range of lenses to choose from.
+This alone is a big reason why it’s one of the best cameras for photojournalism and documentary.

-The lens range includes all Nikkor and Nikon-compatible lenses, and thanks to this the D810 has been popular among portrait, wedding, and architecture photographers.
+Most notably, the lens range includes all Nikkor and Nikon-compatible lenses, and thanks to this, the D810 has been popular among portrait, wedding and architecture photographers.
 All in all, it makes for an affordable full-frame DSLR option for professional documentary photographers who want high-quality images and whose work might be more slow-paced.
-Nikon did release one final update to this camera, the magnificent Nikon D850, but the D810 provides excellent value on the used market.
+Although Nikon did release one final update to this camera, the magnificent Nikon D850, the D810 provides excellent value on the used market.
 For more details on this camera, check out our Nikon D810 review.

 Pros: